phiat/colorbars-clj/README.md

 ## License

-Copyright © 2013 Patrick Ryan
+Copyright © 2013 Patrick Ryan - phiat

 Distributed under the Eclipse Public License, the same as Clojure.